yashbhidawe/printi.in/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add your environment variables (see below).
+3. Create a `.env` file in the root directory and add your environment variables.

 ### Environment Variables
-Ensure you have the following variables in your `.env` file:
+Ensure you have the necessary keys in your `.env` file:
 ```env
 VITE_FIREBASE_API_KEY=your_firebase_api_key
 VITE_FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain